 Working with the committee

-Following its inquiry into parliamentary scrutiny of delegated legislation, the committee resolved to implement new work practices.
-This guideline provides a general overview of the committee's new work practices, to assist agencies and departmental liaison officers.
+This guideline provides a general overview of the committee's work practices, to assist agencies and departmental liaison officers.

 Guidelines on technical scrutiny principles

-The committee examines the technical qualities of all instruments subject to disallowance, disapproval or affirmative resolution by the Senate, and assesses whether they comply with the committee's non-partisan scrutiny principles.
+The committee examines legislative instruments to assess whether they comply with the committee's non-partisan scrutiny principles.
 The committee's scrutiny principles are set out in Senate standing order 23(3).
 These guidelines provide information on the committee's approach to applying its scrutiny principles, including:

 Guidelines on Commonwealth expenditure